cybercongress/cyb-archeology/docs/cyb.md

 ## Abstract

-Cyb is a friendly software robot who helps you explore the universes.
+Cyb is a friendly personal immortal software robot who helps you explore the universes.
-Put it simply it just a [web3](cyb://QmXHiEVCFTN8hda93qZN6ay5bXJ1ZkaLCV68AefXPs1pXg.ipfs) browser.
+Put it simply it just a [new web](cyb://QmXHiEVCFTN8hda93qZN6ay5bXJ1ZkaLCV68AefXPs1pXg.ipfs) machine.
 At the very beginning Cyb is focusing on developers and advanced blockchain users who are able to work with private keys and transactions.
 But we see how Cyb becomes friendly for everyone who wants to interact with consensus computers in a web of the third generation.
 This new web is designed to free developers from outdated things such as html and v8.